kirkins/Claudia-AIML-Bot-2/README.md

 #config for emotion detection

-The emotion command causes the bot to use Microsoft's Cogntitive API with the user's profile picture.
+The emotion command causes the bot to use [Microsoft's Cogntitive Emotion API](https://www.microsoft.com/cognitive-services/en-us/emotion-api) with the user's profile picture.
 To get this working you need to get an api key and add it to the 'config/config.js' file.

 # Claudia AIML Bot